Peter Drew

 Peter Drew (born 1983) is an Australian artist, activist, writer, and filmmaker.
-He is best known for his posters and street art, in particular his "AUSSIE" series of posters, first posted in 2016.
+He is best known for his posters and street art, in particular his "Aussie" series of posters, first posted in 2016.
 Apart from their placement on walls in city streets, his posters are held in galleries and libraries around Australia.
 His other poster campaigns have included "Stop the Boats" (2013); "Real Australians Say Welcome" (2015); and "Hugs" (2020–21).
-In 2025 he continues to work on a new series of posters.
+His art is also held in public galleries and has featured in exhibitions.
+His public art has received mixed reactions, and he likes to engage with those who have a negative reaction to it.
+In April 2026, Drew reprised his 2016 project, sticking up copies of his 2016 "Aussie" series of posters around the country.

 Early life and education

 Peter Drew was born in Adelaide, South Australia, in 1983.
 He was raised in a "somewhat conservative" family, and initially disliked political art.
 As a child, he loved taking risks, such as going into abandoned buildings, and climbing buildings.

 He started studying accountancy, but soon dropped out.
 He spent some time doing little, then enrolled to study psychology and philosophy at university, in a bit to understand the world, and himself.
 While studying, he started experimenting with art, first painting on canvas, but there was not much of a market for art at that time.
 He then turned to street art and graffiti, taught by a housemate, before starting to created handmade screen-printed posters.